+All students seeking need-based aid are required to file the Free Application for Federal Student Aid (FAFSA).
 This is the application for federal student aid.
 You may also choose to apply for a Syracuse University Grant.
 A grant is money that does not have to be repaid.
-You’ll need to file the CSS/Financial Aid PROFILE to do so.
+You’ll need to file the CSS Profile to do so.

 Read more at Federal Student Aid.

 To Apply for Federal Aid

 Please file the Free Application for Federal Student Aid (FAFSA), using Syracuse University’s School Code: 002882.

 For the 2024-2025 academic year, the Department of Education is instituting changes to the FAFSA.
 Learn more about those changes by visiting our website.